LEED Certification and Natural Lands

 Under the U.S. Green Building Council’s LEED v4 criteria, applicants may receive 1 point toward certification for fulfilling Option 2 of Site Development—Protect or Restore Habitat, credit SSc5.1.

 Option 2 allows applicants to provide financial support to a land trust accredited by the Land Trust Alliance in the same state or EPA Level III ecoregion as the site seeking the certification.
 Credit aims to conserve existing natural areas and restore damaged ones to provide habitat and promote biodiversity.

-Natural Lands is based in Media, Pennsylvania just outside of Philadelphia and is in Level III Ecoregion 64.
-Our network of 42 actively managed properties in Pennsylvania and New Jersey include Level III Ecoregion 67 and Level III Ecoregion 84.
+Natural Lands is based in Media, Pennsylvania just outside of Philadelphia.
+Our network of 42 actively managed properties and a public garden in Pennsylvania and New Jersey include Level III Ecoregion 64, Level III Ecoregion 67 and Level III Ecoregion 84.

 BD+C: New Construction